Geometric phase of arbitrary Mueller evolutions and its two-level quantum analogue

 Here $\mathbf{m}_{R}$ is the adjoint $SO(3)$ representation of the SU(2) \emph{unitary} factor of the Jones matrix associated with $\hat{\mathbf{M}}_{J}$ (i.e., the retarding part).
 Thus the antisymmetric Mueller generator extracted below is, explicitly, the generator of that unitary rotation; the symmetric factor $\mathbf{S}$ (dichroic/boost content) is neutral with respect to the geometric phase~\cite{GilJOSAA2026AMG}.

 We then define the \emph{antisymmetric Mueller generator} (AMG) as

+where the logarithm is taken in the principal branch of $\mathfrak{so}(3)$, i.e., the associated rotation angle satisfies $\theta\in[0,\pi]$.
 In the deterministic retarder limit (no diattenuation, $\mathbf{S}=\mathbf{I}_3$), this definition reduces to the antisymmetric adjoint generator identified previously as the universal kernel of Pancharatnam--Berry phase for ideal retarders and unitary qubit evolutions~\cite{GilJOSAA2026AMG} up to the usual $2\pi$ branch ambiguity.
 Because a rigid rotation of the Poincar\'e (Bloch) sphere is generated solely by an antisymmetric generator, the AMG isolates the only part of the transformation that can produce parallel-transport holonomy; symmetric diattenuation/boost factors and depolarizing layers contract or distort the sphere and therefore cannot define geometric holonomy by themselves.
 The AMG thus represents the unique rotational content of the pure characteristic core and is the sole contributor to geometric holonomy.

 The role of the mixed characteristic layers is best understood at the interferometric level, where phase is defined for complex field amplitudes rather than for Stokes vectors.
 Accordingly, we temporarily work at the field-amplitude level and represent a fully polarized input state by a normalized Jones spinor $|\psi\rangle\in\mathbb{C}^2$ (Dirac notation is used here only for compactness, not as a quantum assumption).
 Its associated normalized Stokes four-vector is $\hat{\mathbf{s}}=(1,\mathbf{u})^{T}$, where the unit Poincar\'e (Bloch) vector $\mathbf{u}\in\mathbb{R}^3$ is defined by